andresguisado/katacoda-scenarios/kubernetes-basic-concepts/jobs-initcontainers-staticpods/intro.md

 * They always run to completation
 * Each one must complete successfully before the next one is started.

-[Static Pods](https://kubernetes.io/docs/tasks/administer-cluster/static-pod/) is a pod watched by kubelet on a specific node.
+[Static Pods](https://kubernetes.io/docs/tasks/administer-cluster/static-pod/) is a pod created and watched by kubelet on a specific node.
 Kubelet is in charge of restarting it when it crashes.